 Eligible Bowdoin College employees may join the Bowdoin College Retirement Plan – a savings plan that sets aside money for your retirement.
 Bowdoin’s Retirement Plan is a 401(a) qualified plan through Fidelity Investments.

 Bowdoin also offers you the option of saving for your retirement through a Supplemental 403(b) Retirement Account, offered through Fidelity Investments, American Century or Vanguard.

 Employees who have worked at least 1,000 hours over a 12-month period and are at least age 26 become eligible to receive retirement savings from the Bowdoin College 401(a) Retirement Plan.
 Any regular employee working 20 or more hours a week can decide at anytime to contribute to the Supplemental 403(b) Retirement Plan.

-There is no cost to the employee to participate in the Bowdoin College 401(a) Retirement Plan, and, unlike many retirement plans, you do not need to deposit any money into the account.
+Unlike many retirement plans, you do not need to make your own contributions in order to be eligible.
 Bowdoin will make contributions to your account based on the chart below:

 Your age on July 1 Amount of Contribution